ozkangurhan/motokobootcamp2023/day1/Questions.md

     return(message);
   };
 }
+<a id="questions"> 🙋 Questions </a>
-# False or True: we can remove the keyword async for return argument of a query function since queries are faster to answer.
+False or True: we can remove the keyword async for return argument of a query function since queries are faster to answer.
 FALSE
 # Coding challenges
+<a id="questions"> 🙋 Questions </a>
-# Write a function multiply that takes two natural numbers and returns the product.
+Write a function multiply that takes two natural numbers and returns the product. actor {
-actor {
 var n : Nat = 0;
   var m : Nat = 0;